DanielCKL/rust_vs_rabc/Readme.md

 - real_time_taken        = The time taken for the algorithm to be run.
 This is hardware-dependent.
 - searches_made_history  = Recorded number of searches made at each iteration
 - total_searches_made    = The total number of searches made.
 This is the best overall measure of performance.
-- min_max_value_history  = An
+- min_max_value_history  = Stores all the minimum/maximum values returned by the problem function for each iteration
-- min_max_point_history  =
+- min_max_point_history  = Stores all the coordinates/parameter values where the minimum/maximum values were recorded for each iteration

 # Upcoming Work
-- Add logic to allow early stopping of search based on how long the
+1. Add logic to allow early stopping of search based on how many iterations went by without an improvement in the minimum or maximum value
-- Add logic to track average time the algorithm did not find any new minimum (palateuated/stagnated around a local minimum)
+2. Add logic to calcualte the average number of iterations that the algorithm did not find any new minimum/maximum (palateuated/stagnated around a local minimum)